top of page

 Leadership Problems

 In addition to money problems, the Confederacy also had leadership problems.
 The Confederacy chose Jefferson Davis as president, hoping his military background and calm approach would hold everything together.
 But Davis’s personality made teamwork feel like pulling teeth.
 He was intense, proud, and famously thin-skinned.
 Once he settled on an idea, he locked onto it tighter than a terrier on a chew toy.
 He didn’t enjoy compromise, he didn’t enjoy being challenged, and he definitely didn’t enjoy governors treating his requests like junk mail.
-Jefferson’s attitude might work in an army but he was a world leader now.
+Jefferson’s attitude might work in an army, but he was a world leader now.

 Vice President Alexander Stephens didn’t make things easier.
 Sharp and outspoken, Stephens supported secession but became one of Davis’s most frequent critics once the war began.
 The two men drifted so far apart that they sometimes went months barely speaking.
 At a time when the Confederacy needed its leaders on the same page, its highest offices were already running separate tracks.